knivesschau/Fusion_API/README.md

 <br>
 <a href="https://www.freepik.com/vectors/food">Food vector created by macrovector_official - www.freepik.com</a>

-All starting recipes for Fusion come from <a href="https://www.allrecipes.com/">All Recipes</a>.
+All starting recipes for Fusion were sourced and took inspiration from ones hosted at <a href="https://www.allrecipes.com/">All Recipes</a>.
 This app was created primarily for educational and recreational purposes and does not seek a profit from it.

 ## API Endpoints
 ```